-The Memory Controller has a simple, hard-wired priority bus arbiter that gives the control of the bus to one of the three masters.
-The EMAC has the highest priority; the Peripheral DMA Controller has the medium priority; the ARM processor has the lowest one.
+The Memory Controller has a simple, hard-wired priority bus arbiter that gives the control of the bus to one of the two masters.
+The Peripheral Data Controller has the highest priority; the ARM processor has the lowest one.

 19.3.2 Address Decoder